KGS Home > Geology of Kentucky

 Silicification is the process of introducing silica (Si) into a sediment or fossil fragment and replacing the original material or filling void spaces in the material with silica.
 The most common mineral formed through silicification is quartz (SiO2).
 The dolomitizing fluids that moved through the Fort Payne, Borden, and Salem-Warsaw Formations were acidic.
 These fluids dissolved sponge spicules and mobilized (put into solution) amorphous silica into the fluids.
 Silica gels formed in pore spaces and as replacement minerals for anhydrite (Fig. 2).
 Replacement of anhydrite by silica gels along the contact with the surrounding sediment created a quartz rind (the outer surface of a nodule or geode).
 Petrographic work (Chowns and Elkins, 1974; Barwood and Shaffer, no date) indicates anhydrite inclusions are common within the microcrystalline parts of rinds in quartz geodes.

 Silicification proceeded from the outer rind toward the center of the anhydrite nodules (Maliva, 1987).
 Quartz nodules were formed when all of the anhydrite was dissolved and the entire void space was filled by crystalline quartz (solid nodule in Fig. 2).
 In other areas, continued precipitation of silica gels with minor mineral impurities resulted in banded, agate-filled nodules (Fig. 2).
-Agate is Kentucky’s official state rock, although it is actually a mineral (a variety of the mineral quartz).
+Agate is Kentucky’s official State Gemstone, although it is a mineral (a variety of the mineral quartz).
 In geodes, only part of the void is filled, and the interior tends to be lined with quartz crystals (Fig. 2), although other minerals also occur.

 In some cases, skeletal material (crinoids, brachiopods, gastropods) were also replaced by silica.
 Crinoids and gastropods make their skeletons and shells from the mineral aragonite, a variety of calcite.
 In some cases, original anhydrite may have nucleated within shells, and then expanded, ultimately breaking and expanding the shells (Maliva, 1987).
 Later, silica replacement increased or expanded the original size of the skeletal material even further.
 Hence, the silica-replaced after anhydrite-replaced fossils look like giant versions of their smaller (calcite-cemented) cousins.
 Similar to mineral replacement, when the original shape of a fossil is preserved in quartz it is termed a pseudomorph.
 In most cases, expansion results in loss of much of the original structure of the fossil material.
 In some cases, however, partial preservation of original animal structures or arrangements of structures can be determined in the expanded concretion or geode, which allow interpretation of the original fossil.
 Expanded brachiopods, which still retain a hingeline have been reported.
 More common is the preservation of pentagonal plate shapes or vertical changes in plate shape and sizes reminiscent of the structural arrangements of plates in crinoids.
 Quartz, when not precipitated as a pseudomorph, would more commonly produce hexagonal (6-sided) crystals and shapes.